-- Arms swing close to body in opposition to leg movement. - Wider steps and maximum flight phase when both feet are off the ground. - Support leg bends slightly upon contact with ground, and then straightens to push body upwards.
+- Arms are bent at the elbows at about 90°. - Arms swing close to body in opposition to leg movement. - Wider steps and maximum flight phase when both feet are off the ground. - Support leg bends slightly upon contact with ground, and then straightens to push body upwards.